 NGF Top 100 Businesses in Golf

 The NGF's Top 100 Businesses in Golf is a biennial list created to recognize the most successful, prominent, influential, successful and innovative companies in the U.S. golf industry.
-Also called the NGF GOLF 100, the initiative's focus is on companies and brands that deliver products and services primarily targeted to commercial golf.
+The initiative's focus is on companies and brands that deliver products and services primarily targeted to recreational golf.

 The NGF GOLF 100 is a list - not a ranking - that is broken down by sectors and celebrates the sport's vitality, size and depth.
-The diverse list of companies contains not only the well-known brands that golfers see on TV, but highlights the innovators and influencers throughout various business segments that contribute to golf's nearly $100 billion annual economic impact.
+The diverse list of companies contains not only the well-known brands that golfers see on TV, but highlights the innovators and influencers throughout various business segments that contribute to a game that has an annual economic impact of over $100 billion in the U.S.

-Candidates were evaluated on seven weighted criteria, with financial success being a key component, in addition to growth rate and trajectory.
+Candidates were evaluated on seven weighted criteria, among them financial success, growth rate and trajectory.
 Other assessments included influence throughout the golf industry, innovations, prominence and leadership within a particular category, and contributions to the growth and vitality of the game.

 Golf may be particularly unique in the number of different companies that contribute to its economy; perhaps no other sport has such a broad array of businesses tied to the recreational side of a game played by tens of millions.

-The GOLF 100 is the NGF's recognition of that depth and vitality.
+The Top 100 Businesses in Golf is NGF's recognition of that depth and vitality.

 Equipment

-The equipment industry is the most commercially visible sector in the golf business, with a host of household brands that produce the clubs and balls found in millions of golf bags around the world.
-Many of them also pay big money for endorsement deals with the game's top professionals, hoping to further enhance their recognition and appeal.
+The equipment industry is the most commercially visible sector in the golf business, with a host of household brands that produce the clubs and balls found in the golf bags of millions of recreational players around the world.
+Many of them also pay big money for endorsement deals with top professionals, hoping to further enhance their recognition and appeal.

-The equipment category for clubs and balls alone is almost a $4 billion annual market, but also extends to club components such as shafts and grips.
+The equipment category for clubs and balls alone is more than a $5 billion annual market, but also extends to club components such as shafts and grips.

 Based on wholesale equipment dollars, golf is among the largest recreation sports in the United States, trailing only camping and fishing.
 More money is spent every year on new clubs and balls than on equipment for sports like basketball, baseball and football combined.
-Thus, it perhaps comes as little surprise that the equipment sector, with 17 companies, is one of most heavily represented segments of the NGF GOLF 100.
-And several others (Titleist and Callaway) fall in the Portfolio Company category.
+Thus, it perhaps comes as little surprise that the equipment sector, with 17 companies, is one of most heavily represented segments of the Top 100 Businesses in Golf.
+And several others (Titleist and Callaway) fall in the Portfolio Company category because they're central to a bigger umbrella business alongside several other brands.

 Course Management/Development

-The course management side of the golf business continues to grow, as the number of U.S. golf courses working with third-party management companies or aligning with owner-operators has increased from almost 11% in 2006 to more than 16% today.
+The course management side of the golf business continues to grow, as the number of U.S. golf courses working with third-party management companies or aligning with owner-operators has increased from almost 11% in 2010 to nearly 16% today.

 Apparel & Accessories